GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 A creature which can perceive the area of the spell for a minute or so can make a Spellcraft check with a DV of 16 to identify the nature of the area.
 A spellcraft check made by a creature that knows this spell automatically succeeds and one by a creature which knows the temporialysis spell has advantage.

-Gold of .999 purity and weighing at least 1.5 ounces per spell tier which is in contact with the area of the spell and electrified will dispell its effect.
+Gold of .999 purity and weighing at least 1.5 ounces per spell tier which is in contact with the area of the spell and electrified will dispel its effect.
 When the spell ends, by this effect or otherwise, everything that was inside will seem to be completely undisturbed from the moment the spell took effect.

 **At Higher Tiers**: When cast at 7th tier or greater, for each tier beyond minimum, you may choose one of the following;
 * The spell's area is increased by 1/3